whatsim/scrollcontroller/README.md

 let displayArray = []

 // copy pixels out of the buffer into an array suitable to sending to
-// scrollerController, note that the buffer from node canvas is ARGB, so
+// scrollController, note that the buffer from node canvas is ARGB, so
 // we only copy one value for each 4 bytes in the buffer.

 for(let i = 1; i < imageBuffer.length; i += 4){